 The United States of America

 The most important country without a central bank during this period was the United States.
-It was on the gold standard although this system was more contested than in many other countries and political support for bimetallism remained strong until the 1896 US presidential election.
+It was on the gold standard although this system was more contested than in most other countries and political support for bimetallism remained strong until the 1896 US presidential election.
 A large number of studies have examined what could have happened to the U.S. economy if a central bank had existed before 1913.
-There is consensus that a central bank would have smoothed seasonal fluctuations in credit and interest rates (Mankiw and Miron 1986, Canova 1991) and perhaps reduce the frequency of banking crises (Davis, Hanes and Rhode 2009, Hanes and Rhode 2013, Bordo and Wheelock 2011).
+There is consensus that a central bank would have smoothed seasonal fluctuations in credit and interest rates (Mankiw and Miron 1986) and perhaps reduces the frequency of banking crises (Davis, Hanes and Rhode 2009, Hanes and Rhode 2013, Bordo and Wheelock 2011).
 However, precise comparisons with central bank operations over the same period remained limited due to the lack of data.

 A simple extension of our previous analysis is to compare the reaction of the US economy to that of countries with a central bank.
 The United States had no central bank, so the Treasury was responsible for backing banknotes in circulation with gold.
+A more difficult choice relates to what constitutes “domestic portfolio”.
+On some level, there simply was no domestic portfolio, as there was no U.S. institution with a discount portfolio and short-term advances on securities.
+Excluding this variable altogether might be the most straightforward implementation of the idea to compare the U.S. to countries with a central bank.

+Yet while the U.S. did not have a European-style domestic portfolio, we cannot conclude from this that the Treasury did not perform some proto-central bank functions.
+To illustrate this point, the Treasury conducted limited open market operations and placed some of its funds on deposit with commercial banks, increasing them in times of monetary stringency and decreasing them subsequently (Friedman and Schwartz 1963, pp. 149-152).
+Such activities of the Treasury became a more regular feature after the turn of the century, with some contemporaries wondering whether the Treasury might one day act as central bank (a discussion cut short by the 1907 American Banking Crisis which eventually paved the way for the establishment of the Federal Reserve System in 1913).

+We steer a middle ground.
+In our baseline estimations, we use the time series for deposits of the U.S. Treasury in national banks as domestic portfolio (there is no time series for open market operations), while noting that this time series is of much smaller magnitude than the domestic portfolio in all other cases.
+For the U.S., the ratio relative to the international assets was 33%, while it was 92% for gold standard countries with a central bank.
+The size alone raises serious doubt as to the Treasury’s capacity to act as a central bank.
+Yet including the data are the only way of answering this important question.
+We perform the U.S. estimations without a domestic portfolio altogether as robustness check and reproduce them in the online appendix (figure A-4).
+Results remain unchanged qualitatively.

-The Treasury accepted deposits from the state and transferred private deposits between New York and other cities, but it did not lend to domestic banks or non-financial companies.
-Thus, there is no equivalent to the domestic portfolio of central banks.
-A more difficult choice concerns the relevant US market interest rate that we should compare with counterparts in countries with a central bank, namely commercial paper (baseline results) vs. call money (online appendix).
-As already discussed by contemporaries (Roulleau 1914, pp. 159-162), the most appropriate rate to compare with European discount rates is the interest rate on 60-90 day commercial paper in New York (double name).
+Another delicate choice concerns the relevant US market interest rate that we should compare with counterparts in countries with a central bank, namely commercial paper (baseline results) vs. call money (online appendix).
+As already discussed by contemporaries (Roulleau 1914, pp. 159-162), the most appropriate rate to compare with European discount rates is the interest rate on 60-90 day commercial paper in New York.
 We collected end of the month values of this rate from the Commercial and Financial Chronicle.